Frank Joseph Dewane

-Frank Joseph Dewane (born March 9, 1950) is an American prelate of the Roman Catholic Church.
-He has been serving as bishop of the Diocese of Venice in Florida since 2007.
+Frank Joseph Dewane (born March 9, 1950) is an American Catholic prelate who served as Bishop of Venice in Florida from 2007 to 2026.

 Biography

 Early life and education

-Frank Dewane was born on March 9, 1950, in Green Bay, Wisconsin.
+Dewane was born on March 9, 1950, in Green Bay, Wisconsin.
 He is the third of the four children of Ben and Eleanor Dewane, who owned and operated a dairy farm.
 Frank Dewane attended Denmark High School in Denmark, Wisconsin, where he played lineman on the football team.
 During his summer vacations, he worked at an appliance factory to pay for college.

 Dewane studied at the University of Wisconsin–Oshkosh in Oshkosh, Wisconsin, from 1968 to 1972, obtaining a bachelor's degree.
 He then attended American University in Washington, D.C., from 1973 to 1975, earning a Master of International Administration degree.
-After his graduation 1975 from American University, Dewane worked for the National Broadcasting Company (NBC) in Moscow in what was then the Soviet Union.
+After his graduation in 1975 from American University, Dewane worked for the National Broadcasting Company (NBC) in Moscow in what was then the Soviet Union.
 He later worked for a subsidiary of PepsiCo in New York City.

 Dewane studied philosophy at the University of Notre Dame in Notre Dame, Indiana, from 1983 to 1984, then traveled to Rome in 1984 to attend the Pontifical North American College.
 He studied theology at the Pontifical Gregorian University and canon law at the Pontifical University of Saint Thomas Aquinas, both in Rome.